 Evo Protek Skid System

-Another skid plate system designed for your modern Jeep, this full kit from Evo fits both manual and automatic transmission models, features a fully boxed oil pan skid for maximum protection, and comes with all required hardware for a 100-percent bolt-on install.
+Another of the best skid plates designed for your modern Jeep, this full kit from Evo fits both manual and automatic transmission models, features a fully boxed oil pan skid for maximum protection, and comes with all required hardware for a 100-percent bolt-on install.

 There’s no drilling or modification required, and everything you need for a quick and painless install is included.
 The oil pan skid plate features an accessible oil drain plug, allowing for quick oil changes without removing the plate.
 The transmission skid is made of 3/16” steel, as is the trans cross member.
 This kit fits both Wrangler and Wrangler unlimited ‘JK’ models, though certain components are not compatible with long arm kits, and may not be compatible with other parts and modifications.
 As an all-around, do-it-all kit with everything you need, right in the box, the Evo Protek Skid System has you covered.